research and planning

 Managed aquifer recharge (MAR) is the intentional recharge of water into groundwater aquifers for recovery or environmental benefit.
 It can improve water security and provide a drought reserve, as water stored underground won’t evaporate like water stored in surface dams.

-This detailed desktop study will map opportunities for MAR across New South Wales (NSW).
-The project builds on CSIRO’s previous rapid appraisal of managed aquifer recharge opportunities.
+This detailed desktop study mapped opportunities for MAR across New South Wales (NSW).
+The project built on CSIRO’s previous rapid appraisal of managed aquifer recharge opportunities.

 Review of water treatment technologies for remote communities water supply